Structural Dehumidification Services in Layton, Utah

 A successful drying project is a science.
 It requires precision, documentation, and the right equipment.

-Initial Moisture Mapping: We arrive at your property, often within 60 minutes for emergencies, and immediately use thermal imaging cameras and non-invasive moisture meters to map the extent of water migration.
+Initial Moisture Mapping: Our emergency response team arrives at your property, often within 60 minutes, and immediately uses thermal imaging cameras and non-invasive moisture meters for complete moisture mapping to chart the full extent of water migration.
 We can see moisture hiding behind the walls of your Fruit Heights home or under the flooring in your Syracuse business without causing unnecessary damage.

 Strategic Equipment Deployment: Based on the readings, we deploy a specific ratio of equipment.
 This includes high-velocity air movers like the Dri-Eaz Velo Pro to push saturated air away from surfaces, and commercial-grade LGR dehumidifiers like our Phoenix DryMAX XL units to pull that moisture from the air.